Main Façade Technology

 The entire work was characterised by the great level of care paid to finishing and detailing.

-T.P.
-Hinton and Foggo Associates
+Foggo Associates London

-T.P.
-Hinton and Foggo Associates
+Foggo Associates London

 One One One, Old Broad Street